gprethesh/getfoz/README.md

 # Foz Betting Contract

-This is an EOSIO-based smart contract for placing and resolving bets.
+This is an Wax Blockchain smart contract for placing and resolving bets.
 It allows users to place bets on events, resolve events, withdraw their funds, and more.

 ## Installation

 Compile the contract with EOSIO.CDT (Contract Development Toolkit).
-You can find the installation guide [here](https://developers.eos.io/manuals/eosio.cdt/latest/installation-guide/index).

 After installing EOSIO.CDT, compile the contract using:

 ```